ccvonline/ccvonline.github.io/_posts/2020-03-02-xamarin-bindings.markdown

 # Linking Frameworks
 Back in the bindings project, I didn't see an obvious way to say "Include these frameworks."
 You can't add them as Native References, and there are no linker options at the Project level.
 The best I could find was the "Frameworks" field in the Property Page for the Native Reference of `libAudioFetch.a`.

 Comparing this with the documentation for that non-existent `linkwith` file, it seemed clear that this was where you could put dependency frameworks.
-Other's online questions / answers also lead me to believe this would be where I'd add it.
+Other online questions / answers also lead me to believe this would be where I'd add it.

 I had questions around how to specify the frameworks, but the answer I finally found was "A space delimitted list of frameworks without the extension")